subirshakya/projects_rmarkdown/README.md

 # Overview
-This is a Gihub Repository of Published Papers.
-This includes Rmarkdown documenting and annotating all the methods used in the papers.
+This is a Gihub Repository for Published Papers.
+This includes Rmarkdown files documenting and annotating all the methods used in the respective papers.

 # Papers
 ## Shakya et al. (Journal, Date)